passbolt/passbolt_help/_posts/hosting/archived/installation/2017-03-20-hosting-install-v1.md

 Configure::write('Security.salt', 'put your own salt here');
 Configure::write('Security.cipherSeed', 'put your own cipher seed here');
 ```
-Also for images that are sent in emails to work, we need to tell cakephp what is the base url.
+Also for images that are sent in emails to work, we need to tell CakePHP what is the base url.
 To fix this, uncomment and edit this line in `app/Config/core.php`:
 ```php
 Configure::write('App.fullBaseUrl', 'http://{your domain without slash}');
 ```